 All 94 Canadian winners of the VC award winners from all military actions including the Great War.
-The site contains full citations to these awards, their Attestation Papers, some medical forms are provided and some recipients have photographs.
+The site contains full citations to these awards.
 This site enables a quick and comprehensive review of these Canadian Victoria Cross winners.
-At this time there are no living Canadian recipients of the Victoria Cross - maybe award is being retired.
-[CEF Study Group - Oct 2020]
+At this time there are no living Canadian recipients of the Victoria Cross - the last award was eighty (80) years ago in August 1945 and it appears this award is being retired.
+[CEF Study Group - March 2025]